10th Edition Competitive Faction Focus: Orks

 At the opposite end of the quality spectrum is Mozrog Skragbad.
 T10, 9W and a 4+ Invulnerable into a 4+ Feel No Pain is an extreme level of durability, and he’s great at killing almost anything – small stuff gets easily chomped, and for bigger targets he has Anti on his main weapons and gets boosted damage.
 You fully cannot go wrong taking this model, and are leaving value on the table if you don’t.
 The regular Beastboss on Squigosaur is also pretty good, but pales in comparison to Moz.

 Finally for must haves, and after an entire Edition where they pretty much never got there, Flash Gitz are a staple of pretty much every successful Ork list.
 This is 100% because of the extreme buff that Kaptin’ Badruk provides to their output – full hit re-rolls stacks extremely well with both their innate Sustained HIts and their once-per-game Lethal Hits to unleash catastrophic quantities of damage into anything that isn’t on a 2+ and in cover, and they’re also pleasingly durable against the counterpunch, as their 4+ saves go a lot further in an edition with generally lower AP.
 Similar to Mozrog, these are strong enough that you’re essentially leaving value on the table if you don’t take them.
-Delivery via both Trukk and Strategic Reserves is feasible.
+Delivery via both Trukk and Strategic Reserves is also feasible, and you even got a small discount on Badruk in the Dataslate!

-Those are the must haves, but there’s a distinct tier of additional units where most lists are running them.
-Squighog Boyz are the closest to breaking into the must-have tier, and you basically can’t go wrong with them, but a list without them went X-1 and rules are rules.
+Finally, promoted to a true must-have after the Dataslate, are Squighogg Boyz with a Smasha Nob wielding the Headwoppa’s Killchoppa.
 These are fast, tough and deadly, especially when you combine their 5+ Feel No Pain with ‘Ard as Nails for -1 to wound.
 I can tell you from personal experience facing these that sometimes they just will.
 Not.
 Die.
-You should also consider augmenting them with the Nob on Smasha Squig, who is a fantastic wielder of Headwoppa’s Killchoppa.
+The Nob on Smasha Squig is also a killing machine.
 He gets Anti-Vehicle/Monster 3+ on the charge, and sticking Devastating Wounds on that (and maybe using Unbridled Carnage for Sustained on a 5+) can result in your opponent suddenly finding they’re missing a Knight that they could have sworn was there a second ago.
 This unit is also great with Orks is Never Beaten, as they can extremely take something with them.
+Without big Custodes bricks being around to just blank their charges, this is now a truly phenomenal unit, and you should take it.
+More units, either with or without the Nob, are also perfectly viable.

 Meganobz.
 Credit: Rockfish